eliotcochrane/eliotcochrane.github.io/_posts/2024-03-08-jeunesse-kurikoma.md

 ![Looking up the quad](/assets/img/jeunesse-kurikoma-12.jpeg) *Photo: View from the main quad looking up the main slope.*

 Directly in front of the lodge is the super-quad lift to bring skiers up mid-mountain.
 This is a quick lift that provides the most access and the smoothest ride.
 It gives access to the front-facing slopes and also the powder field between the first pair lift and the quad.
 This is by far the most popular lift on any given day.
 The main slope has two trails that mirror each other with a consistent slope, broken up by two small plateaus that act as great stopping points for beginners and families.
 These plateaus, though, are great for jumps with the right speed!
-Be careful of who might be on the down-slope, as you may not be able to see the landing.
+Be careful of who might be on the landing-slope, as the landing area is not always visible from the top.

 The final lift is the third pair lift from midway to the top.
 On powder days, this is one of the more popular lifts.
 Most of the trails linked to the lift are only groomed partly as entrances and exits, while the core of the trail is ungroomed.
 With some steeps, some entry-level powder, and a return course to the rest of the mountain, Jeunesse Kurikoma is really "go at your own pace."
 Skiing under the lift is also no problem.
 The ski patrol may rescind this if snow conditions make it hazardous below the lift, but in almost all situations, it is fine to ski under the lift.